 “This will have traumatic impacts on restaurant partners down the line,” Kevin Huang, DoorDash vice president of strategy and operations, told Restaurant Dive.
 “There’s not a deadline when COVID-19 is over… we are constantly evaluating how we can provide more and more services that address financial relief, grow their sales, help them operate their stores.”

-Restaurants that are new to DoorDash are charged 0% delivery commission fees for 30 days, and the platform has developed guidance for navigating delivery insurance, webinars about health and safety best practices like creating dedicated parking spots for drivers, specific runners that will bring food orders to Dashers and dedicated pickup areas for customers, resources that they wouldn’t have otherwise, Huang said.
+Restaurants that were new to DoorDash in May were charged 0% delivery commission fees for 30 days, and the platform has developed guidance for navigating delivery insurance, webinars about health and safety best practices like creating dedicated parking spots for drivers, specific runners that will bring food orders to Dashers and dedicated pickup areas for customers, resources that they wouldn’t have otherwise, Huang said.

 When asked why an independent restaurant should partner with DoorDash as the industry hurtles toward a much more delivery-dependent future, rather than deploy their own direct delivery or partner with an online ordering platform that doesn’t charge commission fees, Huang pointed to the breadth of DoorDash’s offerings.

 “Two years ago, the company was a one-trick pony and only offered delivery,” he said. “[Now] if you want to have your own delivery and want us to do just pure online [ordering], pure demand generation, we want you to be able to get demand and facilitate orders.
 If you want to have your own website, but you need folks to help fulfill those orders — so the opposite — we can do that.”